walnuthq/madara-docs/docs/components/starknet_os.md

 ### Handling of erraneous transactions

-Transactions can fail the SNOS validations.
+Transactions can fail the SNOS validation.
 Reasons include:
 1. Transaction runs out of gas.
 1. Transaction runs code that ends in a panic.
 1. Transaction tries to perform operations it's not allowed to do - for example write to another contract's storage.
 1. Transaction does not follow the agreed execution order.
 For example it doesn't call the account contract correctly.

-If a transactions fails the validation, it is marked as rejected.
-There are different levels of rejection, depending on the nature of the failure, but all result in the transaction being excluded from state updates.
+If a transactions fails validation, it is marked as failed with one of two different mechanisms:
+- Pre-execution failures.
+  - Occur before transaction execution.
+  - Examples: the transaction fails a preliminary check, such as signature verification or an incorrect nonce.
+  - The transaction is marked with status REJECTED and not included in the block.
+  - The user does not pay any fees.
+- Execution failures.
+  - Occur during execution of the transaction.
+  - Examples: attempting an unauthorized state modification or running out of gas.
+  - The transaction is marked with status REVERTED but included in the block.
+  - The user pays fees.

 ## Read more